sagesound/customtts/README.md

 ## Installation

 On Mozilla Addons:
 https://addons.mozilla.org/en-US/firefox/addon/custom-tts-reader/

 ## Description

 Do you have your own OpenAI-compatible Speech endpoint running and want to use it in Firefox?
 This is a TTS implementation for the OpenAI API format.
 It can probably be used for any OpenAI api compliant service but its made for remsky/Kokoro-FastAPI.

 Click 'Read Selected Text' in the context menu after highlighting text.

+Instructions:
-You can change the API URL, API key, speed and voice by clicking the extension icon in the toolbar.
+- You can change the API URL, API key, speed and voice by clicking the extension icon in the toolbar.
-If no checkbox is checked, it will generate the whole audio before starting playback.
+- If no checkbox is checked, it will generate the whole audio before starting playback.
-The streaming mode is the prefered way of using the extension.
+- The streaming mode is the prefered way of using the extension.
 Credits to [rampadc](https://github.com/rampadc/) for fixing the code.
-The download mode will provide an mp3 file.
+- The download mode will provide an mp3 file.

 Since you can host your own speech endpoint, privacy and accessibility are as good as the service you're running.